CrowdNotifier/crowdnotifier-sdk-ios/README.md

-updateCheckin | Updates a checkin that has previously been stored | `updateCheckin(checkinId: String, venueInfo: VenueInfo, newArrivalTime: Date, newDepartureTime: Date) -> Result<String, CrowdNotifierError>` checkForMatches | Given a set of published events with a known infected visitor, stores and returns those locally stored check-ins that overlap with one of the problematic events | `func checkForMatches(publishedSKs: [ProblematicEventInfo]) -> [ExposureEvent]` getExposureEvents | Returns all currently stored check-ins that have previously matched a problematic event | `getExposureEvents() -> [ExposureEvent]` cleanUpOldData | Removes all check-ins that are older than the specified number of days | `func cleanUpOldData(maxDaysToKeep: Int)`
+updateCheckin | Updates a checkin that has previously been stored | `updateCheckin(checkinId: String, venueInfo: VenueInfo, newArrivalTime: Date, newDepartureTime: Date) -> Result<String, CrowdNotifierError>` checkForMatches | Given a set of published events with a known infected visitor, stores and returns those locally stored check-ins that overlap with one of the problematic events | `func checkForMatches(publishedSKs: [ProblematicEventInfo]) -> [ExposureEvent]` getExposureEvents | Returns all currently stored check-ins that have previously matched a problematic event | `getExposureEvents() -> [ExposureEvent]` removeExposure | Remove a exposure from the exposure storage | `removeExposure(exposure: ExposureEvent)` cleanUpOldData | Removes all check-ins that are older than the specified number of days | `func cleanUpOldData(maxDaysToKeep: Int)`